foldi/Natural-Simulations-in-a-Browser/README.md

-Natural Systems in a Web Browser
+Natural Simulations in a Web Browser
 ======

-Examples from my talk on creating natural systems in a web browser.
+Examples from my talk on creating natural simulations in a web browser.

 The examples pull the following projects.